-notice.
-Given Southway Housing four weeks' notice notice.
-Benefits and utilities If you claim Housing Benefit or Council Tax Benefit, remember to give your new address and moving date to the Benefits Service and the Council Tax office.
-You do not want to lose out on any benefit to which you are entitled.
-Before you leave, remember to take final readings from your gas and electricity meters, telling your suppliers the exact date that you're moving.
-Make sure all water taps are turned off, and turn the mains water off at your stop-tap. in writing.
-Arranged mail redirection (get a form from your Post Office).
-Asked friends or a removal firm to help me move.
-Cancelled milk and paper deliveries.
+- Given Southway Housing four weeks' notice in writing.

+- Arranged mail redirection (get a form from your Post Office).

+- Asked friends or a removal firm to help me move.

+- Cancelled milk and paper deliveries.
 Arranged for the removal of unwanted bulky items.

-Taken final meter readings and told my gas, water and electricity suppliers.
-Repaired, cleared and cleaned the house, inside and out.
-Handed all my keys in to Southway Housing and collected the receipt.
+- Taken final meter readings and told my gas, water and electricity suppliers.

+- Repaired, cleared and cleaned the house, inside and out.

+- Handed all my keys in to Southway Housing and collected the receipt.
 Cancelled contents insurance.

-Sent my new address to: Benefits office Council Tax office Southway Housing Trust Bank or building society My employer The children's school Insurance companies DVLA (for car owners) Doctors and dentist
+- Sent my new address to:

+- Benefits office

+- Council Tax office

+- Southway Housing Trust

+- Bank or building society

+- My employer

+- The children's school

+- Insurance companies

+- DVLA (for car owners)

+- Doctors and dentist

-23 Antisocial behaviour
+Antisocial behaviour